Lasse Fosgaard

-Lasse Fosgaard ([ˈfʌsˌkɒˀ]; born 6 September 1986) is a Danish professional footballer who plays for Boldklubben Avarta.
+Lasse Fosgaard ([ˈfʌsˌkɒˀ]; born 6 September 1986) is a Danish former professional footballer.

 Career

 Avarta and Brønshøj

 Fosgaard came through the ranks of Avarta before being promoted to the first team, as the club competed in the Danish third tier.
 After receiving interest from clubs in the Danish Superliga, he moved to Brønshøj BK on 2 August 2010, a club that had recently been promoted to the Danish second tier.
 He scored his first goal for his new club on 15 August, in a 3–1 away loss to AGF.
 In general, Fosgaard had a strong start at Brønshøj, with the club in 4th place of the second tier before the winter break.
 After another strong display during the spring, the club ended in 5th place.
 Fosgaard scored four goals in his first season for Brønshøj.

 The following season, Brønshøj struggled against relegation.
 Despite this, Fosgaard was one of the bright spots, scoring 7 goals as Brønshøj ended in eighth place, two points clear of relegation.